 Improve Access to Quality Child Care

-GEEARS commends the Senate Study Committee on Access to Affordable Childcare’s on its recommendations to address challenges facing Georgia’s families and child care providers.
-In conjunction with additional general state funds for child care, we specifically support establishing new state funding streams, such as a child care trust fund similar to New Mexico’s or Louisiana’s models, to…
+GEEARS commends the 2024 Senate Study Committee on Access to Affordable Childcare’s recommendations to address challenges facing Georgia’s families and child care providers.

-In 2025, a significant investment in CAPS is the best way to address our state’s child care challenges.
-Funding should prioritize restoring access to 2023 levels (74,000 children served), in part by increasing initial income eligibility (currently the lowest in the country).
+To best address Georgia’s child care challenges, the state should restore access to the number of children served in 2023.
+As noted in a review conducted by the Georgia Department of Audits and Accounts, increasing CAPS enrollment would have positive, immediate effects on the state’s economy, including supporting parents’ participation in the workforce.
 At the same time, state leaders should maintain increased reimbursement rates to ensure child care providers can participate in CAPS.

 Additional reading: